pine-vm/pine/guide/how-to-configure-and-deploy-an-elm-fullstack-app.md

 When running a server, we want to configure two aspects: The location where to persist the process state, and the password to access the admin interface.
 On startup, the server restores the state of the process from the given store location.
 During operation, it appends to the history in the same store.
 Currently, the only supported kind of store location is a directory on the file system.

-Here is a complete command to run a server:
+Here is a complete command to run a server that maintains the persistence of the Elm-fullstack process:

 ```cmd
 elm-fullstack  run-server  --process-store-directory-path=./process-store  --admin-password=secret  --admin-urls="http://*:4000"  --public-urls="http://*:5000"